cmhobbs/advent2021/README.md

-force-pushing rust into my brain with advent2021 for funsies. greetz to the lofty crew.
+~force-pushing rust into my brain with advent2021 for funsies.~ getting weird with advent2021.

+greetz to the lofty crew.